 Check the following:

-Whitelines was founded in 2006, but the Whitelines Link app was launched in 2012, so there are still products out on the market that are not compatible with the app.
-Keep an eye out for the Whitelines Link corner codes on the paper or the Whitelines Link symbol on the front cover to make sure that the product is compatible with Whitelines free app.
+Whitelines was founded in 2006, but the Whitelines App was launched in 2012, so there are still products out on the market that are not compatible with the app.
+Keep an eye out for the Whitelines Link corner codes on the paper to make sure that the product is compatible with Whitelines free app.

 You can share your notes to most apps that support image and PDF files such as One note, Google Drive, Instagram etc. Simply click on the scanned file and click share as image or share as PDF.

 The app is optimized for note taking and therefore has a feature of removing shadows.
 A larger coloured area can therefore be mistaken for being a shadow and automatically removed.
 Light colours that are too close to white will be removed together with the lines.

 The resolution is connected to the quality of the camera on your phone.
 Higher camera quality result in a higher resolution of the scanned image.